 Pro: Because you won't have to wait for your accounting start date, choosing this method allows you to enter your bank account opening balances and lease balances right away.

-Con: You will need to manually enter in your lease charges, tenant payments, property expenses, and owner transactions for the month.
+Con: You will need to manually enter your lease charges, tenant payments, property expenses, and owner transactions for the month.

 Choosing Jan.
 1 of the current year